dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  So long as the memory of certain beloved friends lives in my heart, I shall say that life is good.
+  If you suffer, thank God!
+It is a sure sign that you are alive.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1129 days)
+## 🌟 Experiences (1130 days)

 ### 🧮 Programming languages